 - Brown sugar

-Whisk it all the ingredients together in a very large container (I recommend using a Cambro) until the powders are largely dissolved.
+Whisk it all the ingredients together in a very large container (I recommend using a Cambro – you can find them easily at restaurant supply stores) until the powders are largely dissolved.

 You can continue with your from scratch corned beef at this point or pick up with store bought corned beef.

 To make sous vide corned beef, you’ll need:

 - A large container to sous vide in.
 The Cambro or other container you used to brine should work for the water bath, too.